With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTransitional Family Services is a mental health treatment center in Augusta, Georgia, located at 3643 Walton Way Extension, Building 4, part of the 30909 zip code.
-Transitional Family Services provides outpatient treatment and telemedicine/telehealth.
-Transitional Family Services also offers psychotropic medication, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
+Transitional Family Services provides telemedicine/telehealth and outpatient treatment.
+Transitional Family Services also offers couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Transitional Family Services supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Transitional Family Services also provides family psychoeducation, psychosocial rehabilitation services and case management.
+Transitional Family Services also provides psychosocial rehabilitation services, case management and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.